-Note: It's better to take your time with siting the wiring to make sure its neat and tidy.
+Note: It's better to take your time with siting the wiring to make sure it's neat and tidy.
 There is nothing worse than the inside of the model looking like a bird's nest and it's also much harder to find and fix and faults should any occur.
 Label your loom servo plugs for best practice.

 Test and site your loom: Prepare the fuselage wiring loom, and test it live with the servos.
-Epoxy the plugs into the wing root receptacles, MPX greens are recommended, and site the 4 leads so that they go neatly alongside the ballast tube, this will raise the front slightly.
+Epoxy the plugs into the wing root receptacles, and site the 4 leads so that they go neatly alongside the ballast tube.
 At the front of the fuselage, roughen up the areas where the radio tray and ballast tube will sit.